 Two of Colorado Academy’s three Mock Trial teams are moving on to the State competition on March 7 and 8, 2019, to be held in Golden, Colo.
 All three teams delivered commanding performances at the Regional Tournament on February 9 and 10 at Denver’s City and County Building.
 Eight other regional competitions will have taken place by the time State rolls around.

-In the fourth and final round, CA’s A and B teams squared off for first place.
-Faculty advisor Luis Terrazas commented, “This afternoon’s round rivaled 2014 when student-lawyers, Sam Suechting ‘14 and Alex Meyer ‘14, battled it out before a packed courthouse.
+In the fourth and final round of the regional competition, CA’s A and B teams squared off for first place.
+Faculty advisor Luis Terrazas commented, “This afternoon’s round rivaled 2014, when student-lawyers, Sam Suechting ‘14 and Alex Meyer ‘14, battled it out before a packed courthouse.
 Our students were at their collective best today.
 I am very proud of them.”

 Molly Karst and Lulu Geller took home top awards for top attorney for best defense and best prosecution, respectively.
 Andy Guevara earned highest honors for his witness roles.
 It should be noted that more CA students took home top honors for their roles as both witnesses and attorneys than in any prior competition in the program’s history.